sorenmat/gosmtpd/README.md

 A server that accepts smtp request and saves the emails in memory for later retrieval.

+## GET /status
+Returns a 200 if the service is up

 ## GET /mail
 List all mails